Purinat33/itcs212_web-server/Documentation.md

 routes.post('/cart/:id', checkJWT, addToCart);
 ```

-<p>Also note the presense of another middleware function `checkJWT` added before addToCart function.
+<p>Also note the presense of another middleware function <code>checkJWT</code> added before addToCart function.
 This is another middleware used to check authorization before continuing to execution of addToCart function</p>

 `token.js` controllers
 ```js